A functorial approach to regular homomorphisms: Relation to the Picard scheme and the Albanese scheme

 \section{Relation to the Picard scheme and the Albanese scheme}

-Let $f: X\to S$ be a smooth proper morphism.
-The aim of this section is to compare the algebraic representatives for codimension-1 cycles and for dimension-0 cycles, whose existence we established in Theorem~\ref{T:mainAb2}, to the relative Picard scheme and to the relative Albanese variety, respectively.
-This comes at the cost of assuming $f:X\to S$ is smooth and projective with geometrically integral fibers, $R^2f_*\mathcal O_X=0$, and possibly that $f$ admits a section\,; see Theorems~\ref{T:AlgRep-Co1} and~\ref{T:AlbAb}.
-We also discuss the existence of a universal codimension-1 cycle in Corollary~\ref{C:UnivCodim1}, and in Theorem~\ref{T:AlbAbSe} we generalize the existence result for algebraic representatives for dimension-0 cycles of Theorem~\ref{T:mainAb2} to $S$-schemes $X$ that are separated, geometrically reduced, geometrically connected and of finite type over $S$.
+The aim of this section is to compare the algebraic representatives for codimension-1 cycles and for dimension-0 cycles to the relative Picard scheme and to the relative Albanese scheme, respectively (Theorems~\ref{T:AlgRep-Co1} and~\ref{T:AlbAb}).
+In light of the importance of the (non-)existence of universal cycle classes (\emph{e.g.}, \cite{voisinUniv, ACMVdiag}), we also discuss the existence of universal codimension-$1$ cycle classes in Corollary~\ref{C:UnivCodim1}.
+In Theorem~\ref{T:AlbAbSe} we generalize the existence result for algebraic representatives for dimension-0 cycles of Theorem~\ref{T:mainAb2} to $S$-schemes $X$ that are separated, geometrically reduced, geometrically connected and of finite type over $S$.
 In relation to \S \ref{SSS:def}, we note that all results of this section hold in the setting where the structure morphisms to $S$ of parameter spaces are not necessarily dominant.